May 13, 2025

 Carry out deep research on your customer's demographics, behavior, interest, pain points, etc, and create a buyer persona.

-Understanding your audience will help you create content that appeals to them and provides answers to their problems.
 The more your content can resonate with your audience, the more likely they are to convert at the bottom of the funnel.

 Drive top-of-funnel traffic with content marketing and SEO